 Within the research project, we collaborate with Anton Kunst (Department of Public Health, University of Amsterdam), who has vast experience in studying socio-economic mortality inequalities in Europe.
 He will act as the second promotor to the two PhD students on the project.
-In addition, and in particular, for the modelling and forecasting part of the project, we will collaborate with Joop de Beer (Netherlands Interdisciplinary Demographic Institute).
+In addition, we will work closely together with NIDI colleagues Leo van Wissen and Joop de Beer.

-We will collaborate with Pekka Martikainen and Riina Peltonen (Public Health, University of Helsinki), with Giuseppe Costa and Nicolás Zengarini (Epidemiology Unit, Piedmont Region, Italy), with Aly Sizer (Department of Information Studies, University College London), with Gwenn Menvielle (INSERM, Institut Pierre Louis d’Épidémiologie et de Santé Publique, France) and with Bjørn Heine Strand (Norwegian Institute of Public Health) regarding, respectively the obtainment and analysis of the Finnish, Italian (Turin), UK, French and Norwegian mortality data by educational level, and regarding the formulation of policy intervention and societal change scenarios and the outreach to health policymakers.
+We will collaborate with Pekka Martikainen and Riina Peltonen (Public Health, University of Helsinki), with Giuseppe Costa and Nicolás Zengarini (Epidemiology Unit, Piedmont Region, Italy), with Alison Sizer (Department of Information Studies, University College London), with Gwenn Menvielle (INSERM, Institut Pierre Louis d’Épidémiologie et de Santé Publique, France) and with Bjørn Heine Strand (Norwegian Institute of Public Health) regarding, respectively the obtainment and analysis of the Finnish, Italian (Turin), UK, French and Norwegian mortality data by educational level, and regarding the formulation of policy intervention and societal change scenarios and the outreach to health policymakers.

 Mortality forecasting professionals connected to European (inter)national statistical and actuarial offices will act as advisers on the project: Lenny Stoeldraijer and Coen van Duin (Statistics Netherlands); Marianne Frank Hansen (Danish Rational Economic Agents Model); Gustavo de Santis (Statistics Italy); Nico Keilman and Astri Syse (Statistics Norway); Orjan Hemstrom (Statistics Sweden); Raymond Kohli (Swiss Federal Statistical Office); Adrian Gallop (UK Government Actuary’s Department); Michel Vellekoop (member mortality committee Dutch Actuarial Society); Katrien Antonio (member mortality committee, Belgian Institute of Actuaries); and Hans de Mik and Marine Habart (International Actuarial Association).
 In addition, Giampaolo Lanzieri (Eurostat) and Angele Storey (Office of National Statistics, UK) have expressed interest in the project.